 Make the complex psychotherapy process transparent and manageable.
 The treatment trajectories present all relevant interactions with your client in a clear and chronological order.
 The conceptualisation of a treatment trajectory reflects how therapy of the future will take shape via various channels, and will extend the range of the treatment from the therapy practice to the living room of the client.
 A trajectory can contain numerous types of treatment activities: face-to-face contact, online sessions, consultations, self-help tools, notes, and more.

 The trajectory visualises the sequential steps followed during therapy.
-The visualisation offers both you and your patients a holistic view on the entire treatment process, during which the meaningful activities are marked with separate icons.
-These icons clearly showcase in the blink of an eye how the individual care path is taking shape and evolving:
+The visualisation offers both you and your clients a holistic view of the entire treatment process, with meaningful activities marked with separate icons.
+These icons clearly indicate how the individual care path is taking shape and evolving:

-Session: face-to-face or online contact with therapist and patient(system)
+Session: face-to-face or online contact with therapist and client(system)